nfnfgo/obsidian-aliasor/README.md

 Bug reports and feature requests are welcome!
 Please [open a new issue](https://github.com/nfnfgo/obsidian-aliasor/issues) in this repository.

 [![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/nfnfgo/obsidian-aliasor?style=for-the-badge)](https://github.com/nfnfgo/obsidian-aliasor/issues/new)

+If you are willing to help with the development or translation, please check out the [Contributing Guide](./CONTRIBUTING.md) for more info.